 Teaching and Learning

-St. Bede was a dedicated scholar and inspires our school vision.
+St. Bede was a dedicated scholar and an inspiration for our school vision.
 Children and teachers are encouraged to continually reflect on themselves as learners and set challenging learning goals so they can reach their full potential.
 School systems and structures are arranged to support children to see themselves on a continuum of learning that extends beyond the school context.
-Teachers are continuously developing and critically evaluating school-based agreed practices that are informed by current research and professional reading.
+The staff at St Bede’s take pride in delivering an education that caters for a diverse group of learners in a rural setting.

 Religious Education/Sacramental Program

 Religious Education is woven into the daily life of the school through formal religion lessons.
-Christian values are integrated into all key learning areas with Scripture a focus on morning Peace Room.
+Christian values are integrated into all Key Learning Areas.
 The Religious Education Program is linked closely to the Parish to further the children's sense of belonging to their Parish family.
 Opportunities for experiencing prayer and celebrating liturgy are regularly provided for the whole school community.

 Various Liturgical events are celebrated throughout the year.
-These include: An opening school liturgy, grade Masses, Lent, Easter, Advent, feasts of St. Bede, St Mary Mackillop and other days of significance.
+These include: An opening School Mass, class Masses, Lent, Easter, Advent, feasts of St. Bede, St Mary Mackillop and other days of significance.
 Parents and family members are invited to all Masses and Liturgies.

-Every student engages as a writer each day and is expected to self-publish at least twice a term.
-The focus on spelling and conventions through the teaching of writing is supported with individual goal setting.
-Teachers conference with students around reading and writing each week to assist them to continually improve and develop as readers and writers.
+The teaching of literacy is reinforced with individual goal setting.
+Teachers conference with students around reading and writing each week to assist them to continually improve and develop as readers and writers

 The Library is an integral part of the school that provides support for all areas of the curriculum.
 The school library is open to the students, teachers and the school community.
 The Library aims to provide an environment which is welcoming and stimulating for individual and group learning with flexible furnishings and a range of quality literature.

-Numeracy is a key learning area for teaching and learning and at St Bede’s is experienced as a daily numeracy block.
-Students warm up with a short activity and then explore new concepts through the use of manipulatives (hands on materials) across all grade levels.
-Evidence of student learning is observable through carefully designed teaching and learning assignments where students are able to access learning at their individual level of need.
+Numeracy at St Bede’s is experienced as a daily 1 hour Mathematics block.
+Students warm up with a short activity and then explore new concepts using manipulatives (hands on materials) across all grade levels.
+Evidence of student learning is observable through carefully designed teaching and learning assignments where students can access learning at their individual level of need.
 Students are seen constructing, making, talking and doing as they negotiate challenging learning tasks.
 The staff of St. Bede’s believe that developing positive mathematical mindsets is fundamental to effectively problem solve and select appropriate strategies for learning.
 These skills are essential in preparing students for leading successful numerate lives.
 Engaging learning tasks that challenge all students builds their knowledge, skills and ability to apply mathematics in their daily life.
+The teaching of numeracy is supported with individual goal setting.

 Human Society and Its Environment

 Units of work in Human Society and Its Environment are based on the NSW NESA curriculum.
 All units are taught in Stages over a two-year cycle.
 Each unit includes activities involving thinking skills and the integration of technology.
 The specific teaching of History and Geography are core components of this integrated subject area.
-Students engage with concepts through the construction of project and inquiry based investigations.
-Civics and Citizenship and Economics and Business are developing curriculum areas within the NSW Education Standards Authority.
+Through geographical inquiry the students develop an understanding of the interactions between people, places and environments across a range of scales in order to become informed, responsible and active citizens.
+Through the study of History, students develop the critical skills of historical inquiry and explore past events, to develop a critical understanding of the past and its impact on the present, to and to enable students to participate as active, informed and responsible citizens.

 Science and Digital Technologies

-The study of Creative Arts is key to engaging students to inquire, communicate and express their responses to learning experiences.
-Students study Music, Dance, Drama and Visual Art in infants and primary rotations and also in focused lessons.
-There is optional access to private in-school piano, violin and cello lessons with a specialist teacher.
+Students study Music, Dance, Drama and Visual Art in focused lessons.
+There is optional access to private in-school piano, violin and cello lessons with specialist teachers.
 The school participates in key creative experiences in Braidwood including the Braidwood Show, The Two Fires Festival, The Heritage Festival, The Braidwood Writers Festival and in school annual performances and exhibits.

 Personal Development, Health and Physical Education

-This Key Learning Area includes a range of outcomes from healthy eating, changes experienced as we grow, to choices we make in regards to our personal development, sport and other physical exercises.
 Students are exposed to a variety of sports, which aim to improve their physical fitness and co-ordination.
-All classes have a structured PE lesson each week with lessons focussed on skill development through fun age appropriate activities.
+All classes have a structured PE lesson each week with lessons focused on skill development through fun age-appropriate activities.
 Our emphasis is on enjoyment, skill development and willing participation.
 In the Infant grades the emphasis is on the development of gross motor skills, coordination and team participation.

 Regular exercise and fitness are an integral component of the curriculum with each class participating in regular fitness.
-St Bede's is a keen participant in Catholic Schools Netball and Catholic Schools Soccer competitions.
-Regular sporting clinics and gala days are also offered to all grades.
+Regular sporting clinics and gala days are offered to all grades to enhance their skills and development.